goatshriek/stumpless/docs/examples/chain/README.md

 a target that will send log messages to multiple places.
 For example a file target that logs to two files isn't possible.

-Instead of manually sending messages to each desired target, you can instead use a chain to compose several different targets together.
+Instead of manually sending messages to each desired target, you can use a chain to compose several different targets together.
 Log entries sent to the chain will be sent to each of the targets within, allowing for a sequence of targets that can simplify the logging calls in your own application.